open-telemetry/opentelemetry-collector-contrib/receiver/vcenterreceiver/README.md

 This receiver has been built to support ESXi and vCenter versions:

-- 6.5
+- 7.0
 - 6.7
-- 7.0

-But may also work on older versions such as:

-- 5.1
-- 5.5
-- 6.0
+- 7.5

-A user with at least “Read Only” assigned to a vSphere User with permissions to the vCenter server, cluster and all subsequent resources being monitored must be specified in order for the receiver to retrieve information about them.
+A user with at least “Read Only” assigned to a vSphere with permissions to the vCenter server, cluster and all subsequent resources being monitored.
+Must be specified in order for the receiver to retrieve information about them.

 ## Configuration